filtercutter/Website/_posts/2015-01-16-unlog-complex.md

 New Unlog Compilation is out today!

-Its a beat selection from finest newage beatmakers from all over the internet, and i'm happy to be part of it.
+Its a beat selection from finest newage beatmakers from all over the internet.
+I pretty much enjoy to be part of it. <3

 <a href="http://unlog1.bandcamp.com/album/va-unlog-complex-05" target="_blank">Download it Here</a>